Pack your bags!

 You can find our recommendations for what to pack below.

 Plan on checking only one piece of luggage.
 You will be able to fulfill the requirements of the packing list and meet the 50lb weight limit.
+Storage space is limited at QERC, and we find that typically students wish they’d packed less.

 We recommend a backpack that is 40 – 60 liters in size.
 You’ll be using the bag to carry your field equipment for research, hiking, weekend trips, and group travel excursions.
 Something that can hold a hydration reservoir is ideal, although a water bottle will work just as well to keep you hydrated on the trail!